YuJianghao/jianghao.dev/pages/index.md

 Hey, I'm Yu Jianghao.
 Or Jianghao, as my friends do.

 I'm presently a frontend developer at [@zhihu](https://github.com/zhihu).
 My primary focus involves crafting SSR web applications using React and TypeScript, both in-browser and hybrid.
 Another focus is building a flow editing webapp with Reactflow and bpmn from scratch.

-I admire the apps and developers that solve real problems, driven by ambition rather than just market scale or money.
-I wish I could be one of them someday.

 Beyond work, I call myself an extreme sports enthusiast, relishing activities such as hiking, skateboarding, snowboarding, climbing, and more.
 I'm happy to have a teammate if you also enjoy it :p.